-We also learned from the story our teachers told us about numerous historical events especially about our struggles for achieving a sovereign country, and about the First and Second World Wars.
-Sometimes the teachers inspired us to read history books and gave us assignments on particular historical events and we had to complete our assignment as part of our academic exams.
-This was an excellent way to learn more about the history.
+We also learned from the stories we heard from our relatives and teachers about many historical events, especially about our struggles for achieving a sovereign country, and about the First and Second World Wars.
+Sometimes the teachers inspired us to read history books and gave us assignments on particular historical events and we had to complete our assignments as part of our academic exams.
+This was an excellent way to learn more about history.

 Q. Are there other ways people can learn about history, apart from at school?
 How?

-A. Definitely, there are many other ways people can learn about history and that varies from reading books till travelling to historically important places.
+A. Definitely, there are many other ways people can learn about history, and that varies from reading books, watching history channel to travelling to historically important places.

-First books offer us an excellent opportunity to learn about the world history.
-If someone is interested in learning the History, he has countless options to read famous and resourceful historical books.
-Apart from that, many television channels, like History Channel, National Geography Channel, Discovery Channel etc. offer excellent documentaries on history that can be very helpful for learning about world history.
-Libraries and museums could be other two important resources for people to learn about history.
-When people travel to different places, they can also learn about the historical significance of such places.
+Books offer us an excellent opportunity to learn about the history of the world.
+If someone is interested in learning history, he has countless options to read famous and resourceful books.
+Apart from that, many television channels, like History Channel, National Geographic Channel, Discovery Channel etc. offer excellent documentaries on history that can be very helpful for learning about world history.
+Besides, when people travel to different places, they can also learn more about history.

-Reading history journals can be another good way of learning about the history.
-In fact, there are many different ways of learning about history than to be taught history in the classroom by teachers and an inquisitive person has many options to learn about that.
+In fact, there are many different ways of learning about history than to be taught history in the classroom by teachers and an inquisitive person has many options to learn about history.

 Q. Do you think history will still be a school subject in the future?
 Why?